pddenhar/pddenhar.github.io/_posts/2019-12-30-recovering-bricked-precision-5510.md

 * Reassemble the laptop.
 * Download version 1.7.0 of the BIOS and copy it to a FAT32 formatted flash drive.
 Rename the file to "BIOS_IMG.rcv"
 * Plug the flash drive into the top left USB port next to the power jack on the laptop.
-* Hold ctrl and esc and plug the powe cable into the laptop.
+* Hold CTRL and ESC and plug the power cable into the laptop.
 It will boot and perform a BIOS recovery.
 * Let the laptop reboot itself.
 If you were successful, a screen should show up saying that the RTC time is invalid.

 Oddly enough, the BIOS version never changed from version 1.12.0 even though I used the file for 1.7.0.
 Nonetheless,